 Storing passwords and info in 1Password

 Once you have your account set up and the 1Password apps and extensions you want are installed, you’ll want to get your passwords and other data into 1Password.
 This is one place where 1Password has improved significantly since our last full review.
-It now supports a much wider range of places it can import from.
-The following image shows the current places you can import from:
+1Password now supports importing from many sources, and you can also use a CSV file to move data between password managers or create backups.

 Additionally, 1Password offers password sharing, allowing users to securely share login information with others through temporary links with various expiration options.